pmean/build-website/text/99/diagnostic-99.md

 The simplest overall estimate of sensitivity (sens) or specificity (spec) is to just combine all the studies in a pot and stir.
+Just count the number of true positives (tp)
+- false negatives (fn)
+- true
-Just count the number of true positives (tp), false negatives (fn), true negatives (tn) and false positives (fp) in each study.
+negatives (tn) and false positives (fp) in each study.
 The overall sensitivity would have the sum of the individual true positive values in the numerator and the sum of the individual true positive plus